 Do you know?

 Do you know that slow lorises in those videos raise their forelimbs as they are full of fear, they squint due to the unpleasant fluorescent light, and holding the small umbrella is just their natural grasp reflex?
-Do you know that whole families of wild slow lorises are often hunted and illegally sold in the streets and on animal markets?
+Do you know that entire families of wild slow lorises are often hunted and illegally sold in the streets and on animal markets?
 Do you know that slow lorises mark their territory and it really stinks?
-Do you also know that according to the IUCN Red List the Javan slow loris has been already listed as “critically endangered species” and therefore there is an extremely high risk of its extinction in the wild?
-Also other species of slow lorises are among “endangered species” and there is also a high risk of them becoming extinct in the wild.
-The main threat for them is the illegal trade in animals.
+Do you also know that according to the IUCN Red List both the Javan and Bangka slow lorises have been already listed as “critically endangered species” and therefore there is an extremely high risk of their extinction in the wild?
+Also, other species of slow lorises are among “endangered species” and there is a high risk of them becoming extinct in the wild, too.
+The main threat to them is the illegal trade in animals.

-“I am not your toy!“ is a campaign responding to the modern threat for slow lorises that has appeared with expansion of their videos on youtube.com and elsewhere on the internet.
+“I Am Not Your Toy!” is a campaign responding to the modern threat to slow lorises that has appeared with the expansion of their videos on YouTube and elsewhere on the internet.
 In fact, it is only a human amusement of cruelty on animals.
-In recent years these videos have increased interest in slow lorises which supports illegal trade in these animals and causes their gradual disappearance from the wild.
+In recent years, these videos have increased the interest in slow lorises which supports illegal trade in these animals and causes their gradual disappearance from the wild.

 What can I do?

-- Please do not mark these videos as "I Like", give them the thumbs down instead!
+- Please do not “Like” these videos on YouTube, give them “thumb down” instead!
 Report videos as cruel to the website owner.

 - Tell your friends and people, who are enchanted by these videos and share them on social networks, that they are not as cute as it may seem at a first glance.
 Share with them this website where they can find out more about this issue.
 Thereafter, with all politeness, ask them to remove the video.

-- Share this website with your friends and help us to spread the truth about the illegal trade with slow lorises.
+- Share this website with your friends and help us spread the truth about the illegal trade in slow lorises.

-- Get in touch with the relevant authorities or the police if you notice any ilegally sold slow lorises in your area being illegally sold or offered for photographing for money.
+- Contact the relevant authorities or the police if you notice any slow lorises in your area being illegally sold or offered for photographing for money.

-- If you already know about some people who own a slow loris, refer them to the nearest rescue center or a zoo.
+- Refer people who already own a slow loris to the nearest rescue centre or a zoo.

-- Follow advice and instructions by Little Fireface Project.
+- Follow the advice and instructions by Little Fireface Project.